CookieCat45/AHIT-APRandomizer/README.md

 **Why does the game disconnect when I enter a loading screen?**
 The script that connects to the Archipelago server has to reinitialize on every map transition.
-This is an issue with the game's engine that can't be worked around.
+This is an issue rooting from the way the game's engine works that can't be fixed.

 **When I complete a relic combo, the relics disappear from the relic stand once I load into the Spaceship again.
 Why?**